JiatongBao/DRLSorting/README.md

 # Learn Multi-Step Object Sorting Tasks through Deep Reinforcement Learning

 This repository will provide PyTorch code for training and testing object sorting policies with deep reinforcement learning in both simulation and real-world settings on a UR5/UR3 robot arm.
-This is the reference implementation for the manuscript submitted to Robotica:
+This is the reference implementation for the manuscript submitted to <i>Robotica</i>.

 ### Learn Multi-Step Object Sorting Tasks through Deep Reinforcement Learning